-- You could select another data file besides a current data file in step 3 of the above procedure and save it under a different memory number.
-You do not need to change the file's name as long as you use a different file number. - Pressing while the Sampling Data List screen is shown will display information (sampling mode, sensor, number of samples) about the currently highlighted data.
-To exit the screen, press xill.
+• You could select another data file besides a current data file in step 3 of the above procedure and save it under a different memory number.
+You do not need to change the file's name as long as you use a different file number.